Schengen Visa Insurance

 - Czech Republic

-If you are planning on staying in the Schengen Zone for longer than 90 days in a six-month period, then you must apply for and receive a Schengen visa.
+If you are planning on staying in the Schengen Zone for longer than 90 days in a six-month period, you must apply for and receive a Schengen visa.
 The visa will allow you to travel and stay in the Zone for more than 90 days.
 If you stay for your 90-day allotment and leave the Schengen Zone, you cannot simply reenter.
 Without a visa, you cannot reenter the Zone until you have been out of it for at least 90 days.
-If you are planning on staying for more than 90 days, then here are the steps you must complete in order to receive your Schengen visa:
+If you are planning on staying for more than 90 days, here are the steps you must complete in order to receive your Schengen visa:

 Steps for Getting a Schengen Visa